| Title: | Flexible Non-Linear Least Square Model Fitting |

 Numeric, the penalty per parameter to be used; the default k = 2 is the classical AIC. |

-with columns giving the corresponding AIC and BIC.
+A tibble with columns giving the corresponding AIC and BIC.

 Johan Aparicio [aut]